vsummet/IntroductionToComputerSystems/Labs/1-Framboise.md

 ### Pre-lab
 Windows users only:
 * Download and install the [Etcher image burning software](https://etcher.io/).
 * Download the latest version of the Raspian OS from [the Raspberry Pi foundation](https://www.raspberrypi.org/downloads) as a ZIP file.
 Don't get the "Raspberry Pi Desktop" or NOOBS.
 You want the "Raspbian Stretch Lite" version.
 Not the "Raspbian Stretch with Desktop".
-Don't extract the files from the ZIP format/folder after you've downloaded it.
+Don't extract the files from the ZIP format/folder after you've downloaded it.  (*Note: this took 30-45 minutes the day I did it.
+I'm not sure whether to blame the campus network or the RPi.org servers, but allow ample time for this download to complete.*)

+Mac users:
+* Find a friendly Windows user to complete the first part of the lab (burning the OS to the SD card) with.

 ### Goals